 The Gap Trail, Dungloe is 2 km outside Glenties.
 It has a purpose-built walking and cycling trail that follows the route of a former bogcutter’s railway and is a nice short excursion.

-You May Also Enjoy 4 Great Family Walks in Donegal
+You May Also Enjoy 13 Picturesque Walks in Donegal for Families to Enjoy

 Rossnowlagh Beach is a great spot to bring the bikes to, anytime of the year.
 With a 2 miles stretch of firm sandy beach to manoeuvre on – it’s a great spot for young rider to gain experience and freedom.
 It does get really busy on hot sunny days though!!